elinzer/NotYelp/README.md

 # Welcome to NotYelp, clone of Yelp
-Definitely not Yelp
+Definitely not Yelp is a full-stack-application clone of Yelp deployed on heroku.
+The App Uses React & Redux in the Front-end and for the backend we use Flask & an ORM called SQLAlchemy.

-## This project was developed utilizing:
+## This project was developed utilizing the technoligies:

 * ####  Backend: Python/Flask

 * #### Frontend: React/Redux/JS/HTML/CSS